Why Tidying Up with Marie Kondo is binge-worthy

 So, take it for what it is & maybe bringing just one of Marie’s methods into your home will allow you to spark more joy in your daily life!

-Shows like this are really inspiring and can lead to people digging in & then losing steam when decision fatigue kicks in & other obligations take time away from the project.
-Instead of entering that pattern of frustration, schedule a session with someone like ME.
-Check out NAPO-MN for a list of professionals in your area or fill out the form below & it will go directly to my inbox.
-The time will be set, the overwhelm will be decreased, and the change you are hoping for will be realized.
+Word of advice – Shows like this are really inspiring and can lead to people digging in & then losing steam when decision fatigue kicks in & other obligations take time away from the project.
+Instead of entering that pattern of frustration, check out NAPO-MN for a list of professionals in your area who can help you through the process!
+When you work with a professional, the time will be set, the overwhelm will be decreased, and the change you are hoping for will be realized!